klustic/sc19-lab-docs/Lab2.md

 ## Introduction

-In the last lab, we discovered that the export function created a backup of our to-do list items and served the backup as an XML document.
-We also noticed that the backed up data appeared to be validated on the serverside with an HMAC digest.
+In the previous lab, we discovered that the export function creates a backup of our to-do list items and serves the backup as an XML document.
+We also noticed that the exported data appears to be validated on the backend with an HMAC digest.

 In this lab, you will find and exploit an XXE vulnerability, and use that to find the HMAC signing key.

 ## Methodology

-Generally speaking, where an application is performing a lot of processing on input data, there is a lot that can go wrong.
-In the case of this application, the import functionality parses XML and then pickle data, so let's learn a little bit more about
+Generally speaking, where an application is processing external input, the developer has to take particular care to handle input safely.
+In the case of this application, the import functionality parses XML and then pickle data, so let's explore:

-1. What we're able to do
+1. What we're able to do with specially crafted data
 2. What kind of feedback we can get from the application
-3. Whether there's an XXE bug in the XML parsing
+3. Whether there's an XXE bug in the XML handler
 4. What we can access

 ## Learning the Import function